Learn more about youth and teen substance use from these trusted online sources.

 Is substance use a “normal” part of the teenage years?

 Many teens and parents think that substance use is a “normal” part of teenage years and that not using substances is “abnormal.”
-Research actually shows the opposite -- according to the Healthy Kids Colorado Survey in 2019, 28.4% of DPS students used alcohol in the past 30 days and 26% of students used marijuana in the past 30 days.
-The reality is that most students aren’t using substances.
-As parents, and youth-serving adults, we need to prove this information to kids to reframe what is actually “normal.”
+Research actually shows the opposite -- according to the 2023 Healthy Kids Colorado Survey, ~90% of middle schoolers and over 80% of high schoolers in DPS did not use substances in the past 30 days; the reality is that most students aren’t using substances!
+As parents, and youth-serving adults, we need to share this information with kids and reframe what is actually “normal.”

 How can school staff help with youth substance use?